vipulnaik/diet-exercise-health/notes/2021-04-11-shallow-nutrient-review.md

 This isn't concerning enough, but I do hope to come back and examine this a bit more.

+EDIT 2021-10-23: I noticed that my original data entry for beefsteak tomato had *not* included potassium because the source I used did not have a potassium measurement.
+Tomatoes are a rich source of potassium so fixing this led to an increase in my estimated potassium intake.
+But it still seems under the RDA right now (though accounting for non-home foods may further close the gap).

 ### Carbohydrate/fat imbalance

 My calorie consumption seems to be a little more towards fats of all